 Challenge 2.
 Designing for multiple user types

 Data-intensive applications may have multiple user types, each with different needs and levels of expertise.
-It's important to design the application in a way that caters to different user types, with clear demarcation between audiences and the ability to provide a high-level summary or deep-dive analysis of the data.
+It's important to design the application in a way that caters to different user types, with clear demarcation between audiences and the ability to provide a high-level summary or deep-dive analysis of the data points.

 How did we cope with this task successfully?
 Only thanks to thorough user research and persona mapping.